War Crimes Trials

 20 August 1947: Trial Ends

-Dr Karl Brandt (1904 - 1948) Hitler's personal physician, Reich Commissioner for Health and Sanitation and one of the architects of the T4 Euthanasia Pogramme.
+Dr Karl Brandt (1904-1948) Hitler's personal physician, Reich Commissioner for Health and Sanitation and one of the architects of the T4 Euthanasia Programme.
 Sentenced to death and hanged 2nd June 1948.

-Dr Siegfried Adold Handloser (1885 - 1954) Generaloberstabsarzt (Lieutenant General who was chief of Germany's armed forces medical services).
+Dr Siegfried Adolf Handloser (1885 - 1954) Generaloberstabsarzt (Lieutenant General) was chief of Germany's armed forces medical services.
 Sentenced to life imprisonment.
 His sentence was later reduced to 20 years.
 Released from prison in 1954.

-Dr Joachim Mrugowsky (1905 - 02 June 1948) Chief of Hygiene Institute of the Waffen-SS, Senior Hygienist at the Reich, SS-Physician, SS and Waffen-SS Colonel and was a bacteriologist who experimented.on concentration camp inmates at Sachsenhausen.
+Dr Joachim Mrugowsky (1905-1948) Chief of Hygiene Institute of the Waffen-SS, Senior Hygienist at the Reich, SS-Physician, SS and Waffen-SS Colonel and was a bacteriologist who experimented on concentration camp inmates at Sachsenhausen.
 Sentenced to death.

-Dr Helmut Poppendick (1902 – 1994) was an Oberfuehrer (Senior Colonel) within the SS, and Chief of the Personal Staff of the Reich Physician SS and Police.
+Dr Helmut Poppendick (1902–1994) was an SS-Oberführer (Senior Colonel) within the SS, and Chief of the Personal Staff of the Reich Physician SS and Police.
 Poppendick was accused of carrying out medical experiments on concentration camp inmates.
 He was later acquitted in relation to carrying out medical experiments but was sentenced to 10 years for being a member of a criminal organisation (the SS).
 Released on 31st January 1951.
 He died in January 1994.

-Dr Wolfram Sievers (1905 – 1948) was Reichsgeschäftsführer (managing director) of the Ahnenerbe (ancestral heritage which carried out research into racial doctrines dear to Adolf Hitler's heart.
-It also attemp to find a link which could demonstrate the the Aryan race was far superior to all other races) and had reached the rank of SS-Standartenführer (Colonel) within the SS.
+Dr Wolfram Sievers (1905–1948) was Reichsgeschäftsführer (managing director) of the Ahnenerbe (ancestral heritage which carried out research into racial doctrines dear to Adolf Hitler's heart.
+It also attempted to find a link which could demonstrate the Aryan race was far superior to all other races) and had reached the rank of SS-Standartenführer (Colonel) within the SS.
 In 1943 he was become the director of the Institute for Military Scientific Research (Institut für Wehrwissenschaftliche Zweckforschung) which carried out experiments on concentration camp inmates.
 Sentenced to death and was hanged on 2 June 1948 in Landsberg prison, Bavaria.

-Dr Viktor Hermann Brack (1904 – 1948) Joined the NSDAP and the Schutzstaffel in 1929.
+Dr Viktor Hermann Brack (1904–1948) Joined the NSDAP and the Schutzstaffel (SS) in 1929.
 Acted as one of Heinrich Himmler's personal chauffeurs from 1930-1931.
-He helped to organise the Euthanasia Pogramme (T4) and held prominent position within Hitler's Chancellery.
+He helped to organise the Euthanasia Programme (T4) and held prominent positions within Hitler's Chancellery.
 Heavily involved in the liquidation of the Jews.
 Sentenced to death and was hanged in 1948.

-Dr Hermann Becker-Freyseng (1910 - 1961).
-Becker-Freyseng was a consultant aviation medicine within the Luftwaffe.
-Accused of using inmates from the Dachau concentration camp in high and low level altitude experiments and to 'thirst' experiments.
+Dr Hermann Becker-Freyseng (1910-1961).
+Becker-Freyseng was a consultant in aviation medicine within the Luftwaffe.
+Accused of using inmates from the Dachau concentration camp in high- and low-level altitude experiments and to 'thirst' experiments.
 Found guilty for war crimes and crimes against humanity and sentenced to twenty years imprisonment.
 However, he was taken to the USA to work on space projects with other scientists.
 He died in 1961.

-Dr Waldemar Hoven (1903 –1948) was a captain within the Waffen-SS and a doctor at the Buchenwald concentration camp.
-Was involved within the Euthanasia Pogramme (T4) and accused of carrying out human experiments on concentration camp inmates.
-However, he was arrested by the the SS and accused of killing a fellow SS officer and was found guilty and sentenced to death.
-However, he received reprieved and released in March 1945 because the state required more doctors.
+Dr Waldemar Hoven (1903 –1948) was a captain [SS-Hauptsturmführer] within the Waffen-SS and a doctor at the Buchenwald concentration camp.
+Was involved within the Euthanasia Programme (T4) and accused of carrying out inhuman experiments on concentration camp inmates.
+However, he was arrested by the Schutzstaffel [SS] and accused of killing a fellow SS officer and was found guilty and sentenced to death.
+However, he received a reprieve and released in March 1945 because the state required more doctors.
 Arrested by the Allies and accused of being involved in war crimes and crimes against humanity.
 Found guilty and hanged at Landsberg prison on 2 June 1948.

-Dr Wilhelm Franz Josef Beiglböck (1905 – November 22, 1963).
+Dr Wilhelm Franz Josef Beiglböck (1905–1963).
 Beiglböck was a consulting physician within the Luftwaffe.
-Had joined the NSDAP in 1933 and joined the Sturmabteillung (SA) in 1934.
+Had joined the NSDAP in 1933 and joined the Sturmabteilung (SA) in 1934.
 Accused of carrying out medical experiments involving seawater on Dachau concentration camp inmates.
 Found guilty and sentenced to 15 years imprisonment but later was commuted to 10 years.
 He died on 22 November 1963.

 Dr Adolf Pokorny (1895 - unknown).
 Was an Austrian dermatologist who also dealt in venereal diseases.
 Had his application to join the NSDAP turned down because he had once been married to a Jewish doctor and had two children to her.
 During the war he worked as a doctor within the Wehrmacht.
 Accused of the forced sterilisation of prisoners.
 Acquitted of all charges.

-Dr Fritz Ernst Fischer (1912 – 2003).
-He became a member of the SS in 1934.
+Dr Fritz Ernst Fischer (1912–2003) He became a member of the SS in 1934.
 He served at Ravensbrück concentration camp.
-He was known to amputate healthy limbs from inmates and as well as carrying out other medical experiments on prisoners.
+He was known to amputate healthy limbs from inmates as well as carrying out other medical experiments on prisoners.
 Found guilty of war crimes and crimes against humanity he was sentenced to life which was commuted to 15 years.
 He was released in 1951.
 He died in 2003.

 First Treblinka Trial